elixir-cldr/cldr/README.md

 * If installed from github then all 537 locales are installed when the repo is cloned into your application deps.

 * If installed from hex then only the locales "en", "en-001" and "root" are installed.
 When you configure additional locales these will be downloaded during application compilation.
-Please note above the requirement for a force recompilation in this situation.

 ## Localizing and Formatting Numbers